BORN TO FLY by Arv Schultz

 “Sadly, my roommate and friend, Don Bringle, was killed in the crash of a Mooney Executive.
 I had to take care of Don’s arrangements and get his remains to Montrose, Colorado, where he was from.
 This forestalled my class date with Frontier and I learned a bit about seniority with this…about 30 numbers worth!
 I was with Frontier from 1967 past the airline’s demise in 1986.
 My Frontier experience was beyond interesting, it was wonderful.”

 While flying for Frontier, Billy continued buying and selling airplanes.
-He and Bill Watkins another Frontier pilot formed a company called World Air Sales, Inc. Over the years we bought, flew, and sold some 250 airplanes.
+He and another Frontier pilot formed a company called World Air Sales, Inc. Over the years he bought, flew, and sold some 250 airplanes.

 /\ Mooney M-22 ‘Mustang’